swiss/e-collecting-hackathon-team6/README.md

 - The municipality can now **provide** an **eligibility set** on a **daily** base.

 The voter has now been given the ability to also participate electronically — using the same underlying data as in the paper-based phase.
+(Topic 8)

 #### b) Vote Submission